jim-easterbrook/Photini/src/doc/manual/importer.rst

 Image importer
 ==============

-The ``Import from camera`` tab (keyboard shortcut ``Alt+I``) allows you to copy photographs from your digital camera.
+The ``Import photos`` tab (keyboard shortcut ``Alt+I``) allows you to copy photographs from your digital camera or anywhere else on your computer (for example, a camera memory card if your computer has a card reader).
 Whilst there are many other programs to do this, I've never found one that does things the way I want, so I added one to Photini.

-Note that the import from camera tab is only enabled if you have installed python-gphoto2.
+Note that you can only import directly from cameras if you have installed python-gphoto2.
 See :ref:`installation <installation-importer>` for more detail.

 The key part of the importer is the "target format" field.